ianvdmerwe/suite/compatibility/html/bad-value-for-attribute-name-on-element-form-must-not-be-empty.md

 # How do I fix this ?

-The `name` attribute must not be an empty string and it has to be unique.
+This attribute is optional.
+If the `name` attribute is present then it must not be an empty string and it has to be unique.

 # Resources